Graduate and Professional Programs

 Students not enrolled as graduate students in the Bauer College of Business may take 6000-level (or above) courses in the Bauer College on a space available basis only if they have graduate standing in another program on the University of Houston main campus.

-Non-Bauer students may register in a maximum of four graduate courses (12 hours)in the Bauer College.
-After completing these 12 hours, students are no longer eligible to take graduate hours in the college unless an application for a new degree objective and major in the Bauer College of Business has been submitted and approved.
+Non-Bauer students may enroll in a maximum of four graduate courses (no more than 12 credit hours) in the Bauer College.
+After completing these 12 hours, students are no longer eligible to take graduate courses in the college unless an application for a new degree objective and major in the Bauer College of Business has been submitted and approved.
 Undergraduate and post baccalaureate students are ineligible to enroll in graduate-level courses in business administration and will be dropped from any such courses for which they register.
 Drops can be generated by either the instructor or the Graduate and Professional Programs Office.
-Only students in the Professional Program in Accounting are granted an exception to take two graduate accounting courses in their senior year.
+Only students in the Professional Program in Accounting and the BSIE/MBA joint program are granted an exception to take two graduate courses in their senior year.

 Students are classified as graduate students in the Bauer College only after their completed application for admission has been approved by the Bauer College.
 Students must go through the formal application process in order to obtain this classification.

 Graduate credit is not granted for extension courses, advanced standing examinations, or courses taken prior to admission to a graduate program.
 The time limitation section specifies additional restrictions.
 Also, although grades of D+ and lower are included in the computed grade point average, the university awards no credit toward the degree for courses in which the student receives a grade below C-.